 sdk.Logger.disable(); // equivalent to `setLogLevel('NONE')`

-Finally, SDK logging can also be globally enabled via a localStorage value, by opening your DevTools console and typing the following.
+SDK logging can also be globally enabled via a localStorage value by opening your DevTools console and typing the following:

 localStorage.splitio_debug = 'on' <enter>

 Split supports the ability to release based on multiple traffic types.
-With traffic types, you can release to users
+For example, with traffic types, you can release to users

 in another.
-If you are unfamiliar with using multiple traffic types, you can learn more here.
+If you are unfamiliar with using multiple traffic types, refer to the Traffic type guide for more information.

-If you need to roll out splits by different traffic types, instantiate multiple SDK clients, one for each traffic type.
+Each SDK client is tied to one specific customer ID at a time, so if you need to roll out feature flags by different traffic types, instantiate multiple SDK clients, one for each traffic type.
 For example, you may want to roll out the feature user-poll

 by users